 Encoding

-The process of compressing raw video and audio into a format that can be streamed online.
-Encoding reduces file size while preserving quality.
+Encoding is compressing raw video and audio into a format that can be streamed online.
+It reduces file size while preserving quality.

 Embedded Player

-A video player that is embedded on a webpage or app to stream live content, allowing viewers to watch without going to the main platform.
+A video player embedded in a webpage or app to stream live content allows viewers to watch without going to the central platform.

 Event Streaming

-Live broadcasting of scheduled events such as concerts, sports matches, conferences, or webinars to online audiences in real-time.
+Live broadcasting delivers scheduled events, such as concerts, sports matches, conferences, or webinars, to online audiences in real time.

 EPG (Electronic Program Guide)